Cholangitis – Quick Consult

 Clinical Risk and Safety Pearls

-• Maintain a high clinical suspicion as delay in diagnosis may result in a higher death rate.
+• Maintain a high clinical suspicion, as delay in diagnosis may result in a higher death rate.

 • Patients on corticosteroids and elderly patients may present only with hypotension.